pulumi/pulumi-kubernetesx/README.md

 _Kubernetes for Humans_

 The Kubernetes API includes many required fields that aren't interesting to the humans using the API.
-While these fields are necessary for Kubernetes, the machine, they are a distraction for users.
+While these fields are necessary for Kubernetes, they are a distraction for users.

 The Kubernetes Extensions (`kx`) library for Pulumi is designed to simplify the declaration of Kubernetes resources, and make the API easier for humans to use.

-This is accomplished in the following ways:
+1. **Sane Defaults** - Less boilerplate and easier to use.
+Common configurations require minimal code.

-1. **Better Syntax** - Where possible, we simplify the resource syntax.
-The kx library maintains full compatibility with the raw k8s declarations, so it is possible to mix and match with resources defined with `pulumi-kubernetes`.
+1. **Improved Authorship Experience** - Simplified syntax for declaring and composing Kubernetes resources.
+Reference objects rather than juggling string references across resources.
-1. **Easily compose resources** - Kubernetes apps usually comprise several resources that reference each other (Deployment, ConfigMap, Secret, etc.). `kx` makes it easy to inject these references without having to worry about managing labels/selectors or resource names.
+1. **Idiomatic Kubernetes** - We don't reinvent the wheel; no new API resources to learn.
+We make the existing APIs easier to use while still providing the full API for production use cases.

 The `kx` library takes full advantage of being defined in TypeScript, not in YAML.
 This enables the use of functions, overloading, type-checking, and many other